-The energy of summer is associated with creativity, expansion and action.
-It is the season of adventure, curiosity and heat and it is the perfect time to focus on the qi (relationships) of the season to ensure that its corresponding organs, channel pathways and associations are healthy, open and free flowing.
+The energy of fall is associated with gathering our resources and a return inward.
+It is the season of abundance, introspection and letting go.
+It is the perfect time to focus on the qi (relationships) of the season to ensure that its corresponding organs, channel pathways and associations are healthy, open, well nourished and free flowing.

 In TCM we understand that each season is associated with a particular element, set of paired organs and has many other relationships and connections.
-Summer shows its associations to the fire element, its paired organs are the heart and small intestine, its emotion is sadness in pathology and acceptance or self restraint in health.
-Its taste is pungent and its colour is red.
-Considered to be the Emperor of the body, the heart is the master of the emotions, our consciousness and our cardiovascular health, and has connection to the tongue, the blood vessels, self expression, taste and the facial complexion.
-Its morality is respectfulness, its sound is laughing and it’s mental function is creativity.
-It manifests through consciousness, thought processes, perception and emotional intelligence.
+Fall shows its associations to the element of metal, its paired organs are the lung and large intestine, its emotion is sadness in pathology and acceptance or self restraint in health.
+Its taste is pungent and its colour is white.
+Considered to be the Prime Minister of the body, the lungs are a very important and delicate organ directly connecting our internal and external environments.

-If any of these symptoms appear for you, it is a sign that your system is having difficulty attuning to the seasonal influence of Summer.
-If this is the case, here are a few Yǎng Shēng Fǎ~ 養生法 ~ lifestyle practices you can include to soften the transition into summer;
+If any of these symptoms appear for you, it is a sign that your system is having difficulty attuning to the seasonal influence of Autumn.
+If this is the case, here are a few Yǎng Shēng Fǎ~ 養生法 ~ lifestyle practices you can include to soften the transition into autumn;

-Try some physical exercise early in the morning like Tai Chi or Qi Gong to balance the energy of the heart, promoting grounding, balance, equanimity and tranquility.
-Summer is a Yang season and its energy expands outward in all directions at once promoting maximum growth and expansion so, engaging in practices like tai chi or qi gong can anchor the mind and spirit and help to improve circulation, sooth the emotions and the heart, and balance the energy of the body to keep the channels open and the qi flowing.
+Try some reflective practices and gentle exercise in the morning like Standing meditation or Qi Gong to balance the energy of the body, promoting grounding, balance, equanimity and tranquility.
+Autumn is a Yin season and its energy condenses into form and restrains, promoting embodiment and stillness, so engaging in practices like seated or standing meditation and Qi Gong can anchor the mind to improve inner awareness and presence while harmonizing the energy of the body to keep the channels open and the qi flowing.

-If you find the expanding energy of the autumn overly challenging, or are having difficulty letting go and making the return inward and would like some support dealing with the heat or, are interested in more information specific to your constitutional needs, please feel free to contact Dr. Pileski or book an appointment online now.
+If you find the consolidating and self reflective energy of the autumn overly challenging, or are having difficulty letting go and making the return inward and would like some support dealing with the shift towards stillness, or, if you are interested in more information specific to your constitutional needs during this season, please feel free to contact Dr. Pileski or book an appointment online now.